capytaine/capytaine/docs/theory_manual/theory.rst

 Delhommeau's method for computation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Delhommeau's method is based on expression :eq:`green_function_inf_depth_del` of the Green function.
-The above formulations of the Green function and its derivative require the evaluation of the following real-valued integrals:
+This expression of the Green function and its derivative require the evaluation of the following real-valued integrals:

 .. math::
     D_1(r, z) & = \Re \left( \int^{\pi/2}_{-\pi/2} - i \cos(\theta) \left( J(\zeta) - \frac{1}{\zeta} \right) \, \mathrm{d} \theta \right) \\